 That’s all we have in this article about cylindrical tolerance.
-This is just a brief introduction to what is cylindrical tolerance and how that is shown in the drawing.
-This a very basic type of form tolerance to control the shape of individual objects without relating to any feature of size or position of features.
+This is just a brief introduction to what cylindrical tolerance is and how that is shown in the drawing.
+This a fundamental type of form tolerance to control the shape of individual objects without relating to any feature of size or position of features.

 Frequently Asked Questions (FAQ): Cylindrical Tolerance